List of Dutch inventions and innovations: Land yacht (1600)

-The Wind chariot or land yacht (Zeilwagen) was designed by Flemish-born mathematician & engineer Simon Stevin for Prince Maurice of Orange.
-Land yacht.
+The Wind chariot or land yacht (Zeilwagen) was designed by Flemish-born mathematician and engineer Simon Stevin for Prince Maurice of Orange.
 It offered a carriage with sails, of which a little model was preserved in Scheveningen until 2012.
 Around the year 1600, Stevin, Maurice and twenty-six others used it on the beach between Scheveningen and Petten.
 The carriage was propelled solely by force of wind, and traveled faster than horse-drawn vehicles.

-First verified practical (navigable) submarine (1620)
+First verified (navigable) submarine (1620)

-A replica of reduced scale of Drebbel's submarine built by the team of the TV-series "Building the Impossible" (2002).

-Cornelius Drebbel was the inventor of the first navigable submarine, while working for the British Royal Navy.
+Cornelius Drebbel was the inventor of the first verified navigable submarine, while working for the British Royal Navy.
 He designed and manufactured a steerable submarine with a leather-covered wooden frame.
 Between 1620 and 1624 Drebbel successfully built and tested two more, successively larger vessels.
 The third model had 6 oars and could carry 16 passengers.
 This model was demonstrated to King James I and several thousand Londoners.
 The submarine stayed submerged for three hours and could travel from Westminster to Greenwich and back, cruising at a depth of from 12 to 15 ft.
 This submarine was tested many times in the Thames, but never used in battle.

 In 2002, the British boatbuilder Mark Edwards built a wooden submarine based on the original 17th-century version by Drebbel.
 This was shown in the BBC TV programme Building the Impossible in November 2002.
 It is a scale working model of the original and was built using tools and construction methods common in 17th century boat building and was successfully tested under water with two rowers at Dorney Lake, diving beneath the surface and being rowed underwater for 10 minutes.
 Legal considerations prevented its use on the River Thames itself.

 First ever car equipped with a six-cylinder engine, along with four-wheel drive (1903)

 Spyker is credited with building and racing the first ever four-wheel racing car in 1903.
-The first four-wheel-drive car, as well as hill-climb racer, with internal combustion engine, the Spyker 60 H.P., was presented in 1903 by Dutch brothers Jacobus and Hendrik-Jan Spijker of Amsterdam.
+The first four-wheel-drive car with internal combustion engine, the Spyker 60 H.P., was presented in 1903 by Dutch brothers Jacobus and Hendrik-Jan Spijker of Amsterdam.
 The two-seat sports car, which was also the first ever car equipped with a six-cylinder engine, is now an exhibit in the Louwman Collection (the former Nationaal Automobiel Museum) at the Hague in The Netherlands.